ahdeah/detroit-msa-aq-analyzer-epfp2/data-cleaning-documentation.md

 1. Identified columns with constant values across all rows
 2. Documented the constant values for reference
 3. Created a cleaned version of the dataset with constant columns removed
-4. Removed columns with constant values to streamline the dataset

 ## Post-Cleaning Dataset Specifications
 - **Cleaned Dataset Name**: cleaned-epa-airnow-dmsa.csv